What is macular degeneration?

 What is "wet" AMD?

 Just below the surface of the retina are layers of photoreceptors that are highly active and very sensitive.
 These photoreceptors require a lot of energy and a constant and rich supply of nutrients.
 Anything that interferes with the flow of these nutrients can cause the macula to malfunction and perhaps become diseased.
 In "wet" AMD, new blood vessels from behind the retina leak onto the macula and quickly destroy it.
 In the beginning stages, straight lines appear wavy and fine details fade.
 It becomes hard to focus on just one word and faces start to blur.
-People gradually lose the ability to read or drive and often progress to legal blindness within two years.
+People gradually lose the ability to read or drive and often progress to legal blindness.
 The "wet" form of AMD occurs in only 10% of all cases, but it is responsible for 90% of decreased vision resulting from AMD.

 What is an “Amsler grid”?